Seattle Seahawks vs. Chicago Bears NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Seattle and its opponents have gone over the current 41.5-point total in eight of 14 games this season.

-- Chicago and its opponents have combined to score more than 41.5 points in five of 14 games this season.
+- Chicago has combined with its opponents to score more than 41.5 points in five of 14 games this season.

-- Sunday's total is 4.3 points higher than the combined 37.2 PPG average of the two teams.
+- The two teams combine to score 37.2 points per game, 4.3 less than the total in this contest.

-- The 45 points per game these two squads have allowed to opponents this season are 3.5 more than the 41.5 over/under in this contest.
+- The 45 points per game these two squads have allowed their opponents to score this season are 3.5 more than the 41.5 total in this contest.

-- Seahawks games this season feature an average total of 47.5 points, a number 6.0 points higher than Sunday's over/under.
+- The average total in Seahawks games this season is 47.5, 6.0 points more than Sunday's total of 41.5.

 - The 43.6 PPG average total in Bears games this season is 2.1 points more than this game's over/under.